shuiyibu/2017CQUMaster/大_面向高维数据的PCA-Hubness聚类方法.md

 [8] Nenad Toma sev，Milo s Radovanovi c，DunjaMladeni c，andMirjana Ivanovi c.
 The Role of Hubness in Clustering High-Dimensional Data[J]，IEEETRANSACTIONS ON KNOWLEDGE AND DATA ENGINEERING, VOL. 26, NO. 3，2014

+[b1] Groeneveld, RA; Meeden, G. Measuring Skewness and Kurtosis.
+The Statistician.
+1984, 33 (4): 391–399.

+[b2] Pearson, Karl.
+On the criterion that a given system of deviations from the probable in the case of a correlated system of variables is such that it can be reasonably supposed to have arisen from random sampling (PDF).
+Philosophical Magazine Series 5.
+1900, 50 (302): 157–175.

+[b3] John P. Scott.
+Social Network Analysis: A Handbook.
+Sage Publications, 2nd edition, 2000.

+[b4] Damien Franc ̧ois.
+High-dimensional Data Analysis: Optimal Metrics and Feature Selection.
+PhD thesis, Universite ́ catholique de Louvain, Louvain, Belgium, 2007.

+[b5] Pearson, K. On Lines and Planes of Closest Fit to Systems of Points in Space (PDF).
+Philosophical Magazine.
+1901, 2 (6): 559–572.

 #  附录

 ## 作者在攻读学位期间发表的论文目录：